ropensci/roweb3/content/blog/2022-05-20-ropensci-news-digest-may-2022/index.md

 </div>

-One use case of our packages and resources has been reported since we sent the last newsletter.
+Two use cases of our packages and resources have been reported since we sent the last newsletter.

 <div class='highlight'>

 -   [Estimating leaf temperatures worldwide](https://discuss.ropensci.org/t/estimating-leaf-temperatures-worldwide/2908).
 Reported by Paul Melloy.

+-   [Analyze your Twitter timeline with {rtweet} and {lubridate}](https://discuss.ropensci.org/t/analyze-your-twitter-timeline-with-rtweet-and-lubridate/2931).
+Reported by Albert Rapp.

     </div>

 Explore [other use cases](/usecases) and [report your own](https://discuss.ropensci.org/c/usecases/10)!